How much does a new driveway cost? We explain how to budget for a brand new entrance

 Budget from £3,000 for a 35m2 driveway.
 My advice is that this is best left to the professionals.
 Remember to include an expansion joint in large areas of concrete driveway.

-Resin driveway costs
+Calculating resin driveway costs

-Tarmac driveway costs
+Tarmac driveway costs can be a cost-effective option

 Tarmac is a very resilient, low-maintenance and aesthetically pleasing driveway option which is why many homeowners choose it.
 When laid correctly it won't need to be replaced for a number of years and requires zero maintenance.
-I’d also recommend this type of driveway being installed by a professional contractor and not on a DIY basis.
-Budget around £55-£70m2 and remember to consider kerb edgings to stop the tarmac from moving.

-Block paving driveway costs
+Block paving driveway costs can vary depending on material choice

-My clay paved ‘Castleyard mixture’ driveway was laid in 2005 in a herringbone pattern and is still the same colour 19 years later.
+My clay paved ‘Castleyard mixture’ driveway was laid in 2005 in a herringbone block paving pattern and is still the same colour 19 years later.
 It’s had a few power-washes and been resealed overtime, but is still in excellent condition.
 A 25kg bag of kiln dried sand will cover approximately 5m2 and will cost about £8.50 a bag.

 Don't forget driveway installation costs

 The supply of the materials is very likely to be costed based on the size, giving you a price per square metre, but it's common for labour for driveways to be costed as a day rate instead.
-You can expect this to be anywhere from £150 to £400 per day, depending on the company in question, the material used, the number of tradespeople required and other factors.

 For certain driveway materials, DIY may be an option.
 For example, those looking at how to lay a gravel driveway will be pleased to hear that this is relatively easy, if not rather hard work.

 However, this will primarily depend on the project's complexity, your level of expertise and the material you choose.
 If you decide to proceed with a DIY driveway project, start with a small area to gain experience and confidence.
-Consider these materials if you’re planning on saving costs by undertaking a DIY driveway project.

 Be aware of hidden driveway costs